2014 PEER Internship Program Details

 SELECTING A PROJECT

-The list of available projects for the summer of 2014 will be posted in mid-January.
+The list of available projects for the summer of 2014 will be posted as soon as our funding is confirmed.
 Check back soon!

 The selection team will evaluate the applicants based on their interest in earthquake engineering and mitigation, past educational performance, writing skills, and completion of necessary coursework relevant to specific summer research projects.
 The selection team will then assign the selected students to specific projects and research sites based on the student’s ability, interest, and site preferences.
 Applications by women and individuals who are from underrepresented groups are encouraged, although all qualified applicants will be considered without regard to race, sex, color, ethnicity, or national origin.